 Before we get down to the individual spirits – and I’m using the term spirits to include liqueurs and vermouths which isn’t technically correct but eases navigation – it’s a good idea to have a look at the construction of a typical cocktail.
 An awful lot of the time a cocktail has three components (remember everything comes in threes in cocktailworld).
 The following is the old school dissection of the cocktail, but I still think it makes the most sense.

 A base spirit.
-The classic cocktail bases of old were whisky, cognac and gin, with rum joining in soon after.
+The classic cocktail bases of old were whisky, cognac, gin, and rum.
 Post 1945 we can add vodka and tequila to the list and, more recently, mezcal.
-Attempts at other bases remain very much on the fringes.
+Other bases remain pretty much on the fringes.
 The base spirit accounts for the majority of the volume of a cocktail.
 Usually.
 Because of this the quality of the base spirit is essential.
 A low quality base will not be significantly masked by the following.